Bloom Filters in Adversarial Environments: Model and Problem Definitions

-\begin{definition}[Bloom filter with an unsteady representation] Let $S \subset U$ be a set of size $n$.
-Let $\BB=(\BB_1,\BB_2)$ be a pair of probabilistic polynomial-time algorithms such that $\BB_1$ gets as input the set $S$ and outputs a representation $\M_0$, and $\BB_2$ gets as input a representation and query $x$ and outputs a new representation and a response to the query.
+\begin{definition}[Bloom filter with an unsteady representation] Let $\BB=(\BB_1,\BB_2)$ be a pair of probabilistic polynomial-time algorithms such that $\BB_1$ gets as input the set $S$ of size $n$ and outputs a representation $\M_0$, and $\BB_2$ gets as input a representation and query $x$ and outputs a new representation and a response to the query.
 Let $Q(\cdot)$ be the process initialized with $\M_0$.
-We say that $\BB$ is an $(n,\eps)$-Bloom filter (with an unsteady representation) if for any such set $S$ the following two conditions hold: \begin{enumerate} \item Completeness: After any sequence of queries $x_1,x_2,\ldots$ performed to $Q(\cdot)$ we have that for any $x \in S$: $\Pr[Q(x) = 1] = 1$. \item Soundness: After any sequence of queries $x_1,x_2,\ldots$ performed to $Q(\cdot)$ we have that for any $x \notin S$: $\Pr[Q(x) = 1] \le \eps$, \end{enumerate} where the probabilities are taken over the internal randomness of $\BB_1$ and $\BB_2$. \end{definition}
+We say that $\BB$ is an $(n,\eps)$-Bloom filter (with an unsteady representation) if for any such set $S$ the following two conditions hold: \begin{enumerate} \item Completeness: For any $x \in S$, for any $t \in \N$ and for any sequence of queries $x_1,x_2,\ldots,x_t$ we have that $\Pr[Q(x;x_1,\ldots,x_t) = 1] = 1$. \item Soundness: For any $x \notin S$, for any $t \in \N$ and for any sequence of queries $x_1,x_2,\ldots,x_t$ we have that $\Pr[Q(x;x_1,\ldots,x_t) = 1] \le \eps$, \end{enumerate} where the probabilities are taken over the internal randomness of $Q$. \end{definition} The above definition is for fixed query sequences, where the next definition is for adaptively chosen query sequences.